dvln/out/README.md

 For the default log file output io.Writer this starts with an ioutil.Discard which effectively means send output to /dev/null even if the logging threshold says to log.
-The default logging threshold is also set to discard data send to the logfile output stream.
-However, once these two items are set up (as in examples above and below) then this is the default config for the various levels for a logfile:
+The default logging threshold is also set to discard data send to the log file output stream.
+However, once these two items are set up (as in examples above and below) then this is the default config for the various levels for a log file:

 ```text
    Trace level:         "[<pid>] TRACE   <date/time> <shortfile:line#:shortfunc> Trace: <msg>"